Read Margaret Atwood's new novel... in 100 years

 The second book, "From me flows what you call time", was handed over in 2016 by British writer David Mitchell, whose notable works include 2001's "number9dream" and 2004's "Cloud Atlas," which were both shortlisted for the Booker Prize.
 Mitchell said that he finished the 90-page novella just before leaving for the ceremony, and he also let slip that it includes the lyrics to the Beatles' song "Here comes the sun," because in 100 years it will be in the public domain and will therefore not command any royalties (although that might be debatable).

-In 2017, it was the turn of Icelandic writer and poet Sjón, who has also frequently collaborated with countrywoman and singer Bjork on her lyrics.
+In 2017, it was the turn of Icelandic writer and poet Sjón, who has also frequently collaborated with countrywoman and singer Björk on her lyrics.
 His book is titled "As my brow brushes on the tunics of angels or the drop tower, the roller coaster, the whirling cups and other instruments of worship from the post-industrial age."
 Sjón, whose 2013 novel "Moonstone -- The boy who never was" won the 2013 Icelandic Literary Prize, described the project as "A game played on the grandest of scales."

 The last manuscript delivered thus far came from Turkish novelist and activist Elif Shafak, whose previous works include "The bastard of Istanbul" and "The forty rules of love."
 Her book's title is "The last taboo" and she delivered it during the most recent Handover ceremony, which took place in June 2018.